Ol Pejeta Conservancy is a haven for protecting endangered species. Naicef highlights the best of Kenya’s Ol Pejeta Conservancy Nanyuki in this guide.

 Want to learn how the 14+ dogs in the conservancy have been turned into anti-poaching patrollers?
 For USD 70, experience this activity from 8:30 am.

-The conservancy works with the communities and in turn, gets to provide security to the conservancy and the locals benefit by being recruited to the conservancy.
-From USD 70, On Saturday between 10:30 am- 12:30 pm, meet the conservancy’s neighbors.
+The conservancy partners with local communities, ensuring security and offering recruitment opportunities.
+From USD 70, On Saturday between 10:30 am- and 12:30 pm, meet the conservancy’s neighbours.

 Other activities and their charges include;